dieterich-lab/rna_protein_xlnet/README.md

   labelpos: 1 # Position of the label column.
   weightpos: None # Position of the column containing quality labels with allowed labels: ["STRONG", "GOOD", "WEAK", "POOR"].
   splitpos: 1 # If your data contains designated splits (at least 3) for which we can carry out cross validation.
 If there is not such a column, just change to `False` (see below for further explanation).
-  splitratio:  # If your data has no designated splits, you can denote a comma-separated list as split ratio like `80,20` or `70,20,10`.
+  splitratio: None  # If your data has no designated splits, you can denote a comma-separated list as split ratio like `80,20` or `70,20,10`.
 If that list contains a third split, testing is triggered on that split, otherwise, no testing is done.
+  pretrainedmodel: None # If you want to use a different pretrainedmodel than the one from the current experiment's outputfolder
   ```

 A prototypical dataset file would look like this (without header)